mirgin01/EGA-VCF-AF-pipeline/README.md

 ### 3. CHARR Contamination Filtering Reference

-If you plan to run CHARR contamination filtering (recommended), you’ll need to download a reference database.
+If you plan to run CHARR contamination filtering (recommended), you’ll need to download the reference database for the genome version of your data.
+Bear in mind that, if all your data belongs to the same version, you'll only need to download that reference.

+* **If your data was aligned to GRCh37**

 To check the size and contents of the folder before downloading: